Incident in Progress

 Identify a location that provides the appropriate level of safety and support for families in the immediate aftermath of the event.
 This Center will stay in place until information about all victims has been publicized.

-FEMA ISC Resource Center
+FEMA Incident Command System (ICS) Resource Center

 Communication Protocol